Sidewinders

 Icarus wields the Sidewinders with ruthless efficiency, not only as scouts but as siege weapons.
 They tear through terrain, undermining the foundations of Fortessa’s hive.
 Entire structures collapse under the sands in a choking roar of dust and stone, consumed from below.

-Some of these horrors are even more perverse: Icarus has reversed the structure of their stomachs to create bile beasts—acid-spewing variants that dissolve everything in their path, even parts of themselves.
+Some of these horrors are even more perverse: Icarus has reversed the structure of their stomachs to create bile beasts which are acid-spewing variants that dissolve everything in their path, even parts of themselves.
 These creatures erupt from the sand vomiting corrosive bile that burns on contact.

 Icarus watches and refines, remarking on their fragility, noting that their epithelial linings must be reinforced, lest they fall victim to their own design.
 His mastery lies not just in their creation, but in his willingness to let them fail, adapt, and be reborn more deadly than before.